tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 ```bash
 sudo systemctl daemon-reload
 ```
-Then start the `systemd` unit `systemd-networkd` to assign a static IP to the wifi interface device.
+Then start the `systemd` unit `systemd-networkd` to assign a static IP to the WIFI interface device.
 ```bash
 sudo systemctl start systemd-networkd.service
 ```